hsjobeki/nix-types/README.md

 The goal: __Make all typings; outputs or doc-strings consistent__

-Which will allow for easier indexing and automated processing.

 ## What needs to change

 Until there are real types in nix.
 Some things need to change.